angelkenneth/exam-iress-sr-fullstack-python/README.md

 This application has no dependencies, hence, no additional `pip3 install` needed

-The lowest Python version that I got this to work with was `3.8`, which comes pre-installed on most modern machined, hopefully not needing `venv`
+The lowest Python version that I got this to work was with `3.8`, which comes pre-installed on most modern machines, hence, I hope you will not need `venv`

 ### Unittest Setup